stabilityprotocol/docs/docs/developers/getting_started.md

 ### 4. Configure for Zero Fees

-It is important to note that Stability requires you to manually set the `Max Base Fee` and `Max Priority Fee` to zero.
+It is important to note that Stability requires you to not set the `Max Base Fee` and `Max Priority Fee` to a non-zero number.
 When using libraries such as `ethers`, this must be coded into the transaction.
-A live example of this is available in the source code of our [Data Store App](https://github.com/stabilityprotocol/datastoredapp).
+A live example of where these values are explicitly coded to zero is available in the source code of our [Data Store App](https://github.com/stabilityprotocol/datastoredapp).

 To set this in Metamask, for the your first transaction, you will have to manually set these values to zero.
 It is advised that you save these values as the default setting for our network.